jboxberger/synology-gitlab/README.md

 - When cloning please be shure to turn off the git autocrlf, otherwise shell installation scripts may not work.
 You can use this command: git config --global core.autocrlf false

+#2015-01-24
+Improvements
+- Gitlab Update to 8.4.0 - sameersbn/gitlab:8.4.0 (267.7MB)
+- Fixed Upgrade issue: Failed to remove old Images.

+If you have troble removing old images you can try this.
+Fist stop all useless images.
+The login with ssh as root on yout synology and enter this command

+docker rmi $(docker images -q --filter dangling=true)

+If the old images are gone you can reinstall the synology package and everything should work fine.
+If it doesn't help, you can uninstall the synology package (keeping all your data) and reinstall the package again (please don't forget to save your database credentials first).

 #2015-12-31
 Improvements
 - Gitlab Update to 8.3.2 - sameersbn/gitlab:8.3.2 (254.3MB)